NNJio/NNJio/README.md

 - 👋 Hi, I’m @NNJio
 - 👀 I’m interested in mobile developer
-- 💞️ I’m looking to collaborate on software house in thailand
+- 💞️ I'm looking for a new challenge to improve myself.
 - 🌱 I'm looking for a job Flutter developer position.
 If anyone is interested in working with me. please contact at
 - Email: phatsakorn.newz@gmail.com
 - Line: immortalnew